Skip to main content

 HeaderTypeDescription

-When the daily job quota is exhausted, the API returns a 429 status code with error code daily_quota_exceeded:
+When the monthly allowance is exhausted and overage is disabled, the API returns a 429 status code with error code monthly_allowance_exceeded:

 {